 Grange Audubon Center: Small indoor play room with books, bird watching, costumes, climbing structure and cave.

 Libraries are an amazing resource, and many have extra activities going on in the summer for all ages.
 Check out the closest branch to you, or explore one across town.
 They’re a great place for a play date too!

 Most are also offering special programming and events for the summer reading programs, so check out the prizes that are offered for these!

 Go bowling at a local alley with the Kids Bowl Free program.
 Family passes can be added on for less than $30, so the whole family can bowl for cheap all summer.

 Home Depot offers free kits to build at home, while supplies last.

-Lowe’s Build and Grow kits can be picked up in store to build at home, while supplies last.
+Lowe’s Build and Grow workshops are in person again, and kits can be picked up in store to build at home, while supplies last.
 A new project is available each month.